08 Feb The global impact of Covid-19 on eyecare and eye health – Part 1

 Social distancing measures will remain a part of daily life for the foreseeable future.
 COVID-19 has affected both the ability and desire of patients to travel to a clinic appointment.
 Consequently, eyecare has evolved rapidly to handle the newly exacerbated mismatch between capacity and demand, including the provision of remote monitoring and virtual clinics.
 Although patients might previously have expressed concern at the lack of an interaction with a specialist in “virtual clinics”, an unintended consequence of the COVID-19 pandemic is that patient perceptions have now changed due to concerns about the risk associated with travel and attendance, especially in a hospital environment.

 Telephone and video consultations have therefore become routine.
 The fact that patients have accepted and readily adapted to this mode of practice could introduce a shift in the field and impact the direction optometry moves in.
-Technical solutions are already emerging, with various platforms such as Eyecare Live and Digital Optometrics already in existence.
+Technical solutions are already emerging, with various platforms such as Ocuco’s Virtual Consult already in existence.

-Virtual Consult: over 32% of patients surveyed in 2020 by the Vision Council stated that they wanted their eye doctor offering virtual vision care
+Virtual Consultations: over 32% of patients surveyed in 2020 by the Vision Council* stated that they wanted their eyecare practitioner to offer virtual vision care

 COVID-19 has highlighted the vulnerability of the optical element of the profession and it has forced all of us to evaluate our priorities and compelled us to look at different ways of operating.
 While some of the enforced changes will likely be rolled back once the various waves of the pandemic recede, others are poised to endure, transforming how optometry is taught, practised and experienced in multiple ways.
 We have a once in a generation chance to transform what we do, to focus on meeting patient needs through innovation and partnership with ophthalmology.